methylDragon/coding-notes/C++/Bonus Notes/BONUS C++ - Headers.md

 }
 ```

-Since MyClass was not define in main.cpp, you'll get a compiler error even though you made provisions for it in myclass.cpp!
+Since MyClass was not defined in main.cpp, you'll get a compiler error even though you made provisions for it in myclass.cpp!

 How do we get around that?
 Funny you'd ask that...